 Sucevita Monastery is the newest of the Painted Monasteries of Bucovina, and it was included in the UNESCO Heritage in 1993.
 It was built in a Moldavian style, with Gothic and Byzantine influences.
 The murals are dominated by a shade of green, obtained through an ancient technique from natural pigments.

-Marginea Black Pottery - the Dacian pottery tradition is carried on by a handful of craftsmen who manufacture black ceramic, according to an atypical process.
+Marginea Black Pottery - the Dacian pottery tradition is carried on by a handful of artisans who manufacture black ceramic, according to an atypical process.
 The pottery made here is famous worldwide, shaped by hand by the craftsmen, fired and then polished, also by hand.
 The black color of the vessels is due to the firing process.
 This one is carried out according to an ancient technique, transmitted from generation to generation, the secrets of which have never left Marginea.